Naro Moru Day Hike, Mt Kenya

 If you still have the energy to continue, you’ll reach the road head a further 1hr from Met Station.
 There’s a radio repeater station powered by a loud diesel generator at this location.
 From here, you’ll follow a steep narrow path that takes you to the forest edge and the start of the vertical bog after another 1hr climbing.
 This is the start of the alpine zone, marked by unique vegetation consisting of giant heather, lobelia, senecio, tussock grass among others.

 It may take you roughly 6hrs for the round trip to Met Station, if you are fit and carrying light.
 Going to the forest edge where the vertical bog starts may take another 2 hrs.

 If using public means, take Naro Moru matatus from their Tea Room Stage at the junction of Accra Rd and River Rd.
 They charge about Kshs 250 one way.
 At Naro Moru, take matatus for Kiambuthia, a settlement about 3km from the Park Gate.
 You may then need to negotiate with the matatu to be dropped right at the Park Gate, and pick you afterwards.
 The matatu charge here is about Ksh 50 one way.

 If driving, use Thika Road and go all the way to Karatina town.
-A further 40km on towards Nyeri, turn right onto the road to Nanyuki, and drive till Naro Moru town.
-Take a right turn on to the road with a Kenya Wildlife service (KWS) signpost indicating the direction to Mt Kenya.
+A further 12.5km on towards Nyeri, turn right onto the signposted road to Nanyuki, and drive till Naro Moru town.
+Take a right turn on to the signposted road to Mt Kenya.
 Keep following the signs for 15km till the Naro Moru Park Gate.